MitaliSengupta/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

   - Prototype: exports.converter = function (base)
   - You are not allowed to import any file
   - You are not allowed to declare any new variable (var, let, etc..)

+- Write a script that imports an array and computes a new array.
+  - Your script must import list from the file 100-data.js
+  - You must use a map.
+Tips
+  - A new list must be created with each value equal to the value of the initial list, multipled by the index in the list

+- Write a script that imports a dictionary of occurrences by user id and computes a dictionary of user ids by occurrence.
+  - Your script must import dict from the file 101-data.js
+  - In the new dictionary:
+  - A key is a number of occurrences
+  - A value is the list of user ids
+  - Print the new dictionary at the end